Language-Driven Object-Oriented Two-Stage Method for Scene Graph Anticipation: Method

 \subsection{Overall Framework}

+Existing \ac{sga} methods often assume continuous object sets between observed and future frames, yet this assumption substantially limits their performance.
+Analysis on Action Genome reveals that only 61\% of videos maintain identical object sets, with 39\% exhibiting object dynamics (14\% new appearances, 25\% disappearances).
+An oracle experiment demonstrates that strict adherence to last-frame objects limits Recall@10 to 67\%, leaving a 33\% performance gap.
+These findings motivate explicit future object anticipation.

-Our framework, \ac{ootsm}, introduces a two-stage framework for text-based \ac{lsa} that leverages \ac{llm} for future scene graph prediction.
-To address context window constraints of small-sized \acp{llm}, which would otherwise lead to input truncation or necessitate larger models, we implement a two-stage framework.
-This framework first generates a global forecast of object occurrences (challenging due to object continuity limits, see \Cref{app:continuous_object}), followed by targeted object-oriented prompts for relation refinement—each remaining within token limitations.
+To enable explicit object anticipation while addressing context window constraints of small-sized \acp{llm}, we propose \ac{ootsm}, a two-stage framework for text-based \ac{lsa} that leverages \ac{llm} for future scene graph prediction (\cref{fig:pipeline}).
+This framework first generates a global forecast of object occurrences through \ac{goa}, capturing object set dynamics beyond the last observed frame, followed by targeted object-oriented prompts in \ac{oora} for relation refinement—each stage remaining within token limitations.
 To optimize context utilization, we employ temporal graph merging, combining consecutive frames with identical relationships as follows:

 where $G(F_t)$ represents the scene graph of frame $t$.
 This aggregation focuses the model's attention on meaningful scene transitions rather than redundant patterns.

 Expanding on this approach, we now detail the two-stage mechanism through which our anticipation framework operates: (i) First, \textbf{\ac{goa}} module utilizes a fine-tuned LLM to generate holistic forecasts of object occurrences and their general relational patterns, though this global approach may not capture precise temporal transitions between individual relationships. (ii) Second, \textbf{\ac{oora}} module addresses context window constraints by generating targeted per-object prompts, enabling the model to refine each object's relational trajectory through multi-label classification with temporal continuity regularization, thus yielding more accurate relation predictions across the prediction horizon.